RookieGameDevs/surviveler/README.md

 Example of server port change:

-    bin/server -port 12345
+    $ bin/server --port 12345

 Every command line flag can also be specified in a `.ini` file, which keys are the same than the command line flags.
 Inifile sections are ignored.
-In order to instruct the server to read the configuration parameters from file, provide the path to the ini file path with the `-config` flag, as in:
+In order to instruct the server to read the configuration parameters from file, provide the path to the ini file with the `--config` flag, as in:

-    bin/server -config /home/surviveler/home-lan-party.ini
+    $ bin/server --inifile /home/surviveler/home-lan-party.ini

 ### Admin mode with the telnet server
 The embedded telnet server is enabled by setting the `telnet-port` option.

-    bin/server -telnet-port 2244
+    $ bin/server --telnet-port 2244

 To use the telnet interface, start your favourite telnet client by specifying the configured port:

-    telnet server-ip 2244
+    $ telnet server-ip 2244

 Issue `help` on the telnet line to have a list of available commands, then `help command` or `command -h` or also `command --help` which will provide you with